shb9019/hjs/devlog.md

   change the value of "this".
 I have to somehow refer to "this" at nested function expressions.
 I cannot replace it with "that".
 Will nested "bind" of this work?
 33. Defining feature is that the first creation of curried function will bind the 'this' context.
 Irrespective of context.
+34. I've refactored the code and moved stuff around with comments.
+35. One thing I missed is nested functions with multiple parameters.
+Such nested functions will not be processed since we're skipping.
+36. The above thing is simply solved using a recursive call to the visitor in the correct order.